Updated: November 20, 2025 — to reflect MeitY’s notification of the DPDP Rules, 2025 and the official implementation timeline

-The DPDP Act is India’s first comprehensive data privacy law.
-It applies to both Indian and foreign companies processing personal data of individuals in India.
-Among its many provisions, the law includes specific protections for children.
+The Digital Personal Data Protection Act (DPDP Act, 2023) is India’s first comprehensive data privacy law.
+It applies to both Indian and foreign companies processing personal data of individuals in India and establishes a rights-based, consent-led framework for data processing — with some of the strongest protections in the world for children.

-Under the Act:
+Children’s Data Requirements Under the Act:

 Next Steps for Businesses